Sud-09/LLC_Resonant_Converter_Design/README.md

 online for reference.
 The Texas Instruments documentation was selected because it has a clear and in depth explanation of all the concepts that are necessary to gain an understanding of LLC converters.
 The Texas Instruments document also has a solved example which can be of great use practically.
+The code for the design of the LLC converter will be provided in the format of a MATLAB file.